rackspace/gophercloud/docs/networking/index.md

 })
 {% endhighlight %}

+If you're unsure about how to retrieve credentials, please read our [introductory guide](/docs) which outlines the steps you need to take.

 ## <a name="networks"></a>Networks

 A network is the central resource of the OpenStack Neutron API.
 If you were to